 We strive to better align education systems with the needs of our modern workforce because we know the skills gap—or the lack of workers with the right skills, talent, and experience for open positions—is a top concern for our members.
-Through initiatives like the NC Chamber Foundation’s Apprenticeship Council, we’re fighting to strengthen North Carolina’s talent pipeline and solve the skills gap.
+Through initiatives like the NC Chamber Foundation’s Apprenticeship Council and Talent Pipeline Management program, we’re fighting to strengthen North Carolina’s talent pipeline and solve the skills gap.

 - Learn more about the NC Chamber’s plans to advance this issue in the 2019 – 2020 Legislative Agenda.

 - Explore our Education & Workforce Conference which was held virtually on August 13, 2020.

 - Read about Talent Pipeline Management–an employer driven, regionally focused program created by the U.S. Chamber of Commerce that aligns classroom with career.